Sarah Ferguson: Separation and divorce

 Biographer Sarah Bradford described how Andrew's duties as a naval officer required him to stay away from home for long periods.
-According to Sarah's account, the couple saw each other 40 days a year in the first five years of their marriage.
-By 1991, the marriage was in trouble, as Sarah was finding life as a member of the royal family increasingly difficult.
-Her friendship with Texan multimillionaire Steve Wyatt (son of Lynn Wyatt) gained much publicity when photographs, including one of Wyatt with Sarah's toddler daughter, appeared in newspapers in January 1992.
+According to Ferguson's account, the couple saw each other 40 days a year in the first five years of their marriage.
+By 1991, the marriage was in trouble, as Ferguson was finding life as a member of the royal family increasingly difficult.
+Her friendship with Texan multimillionaire Steve Wyatt (son of Lynn Wyatt) gained much publicity when photographs, including one of Wyatt with Ferguson's toddler daughter, appeared in newspapers in January 1992.
 The Duke and Duchess of York announced their separation on 19 March 1992.
-Following the separation, the palace announced that Sarah would no longer carry out public engagements on behalf of the Queen.
-Furthermore, the Queen announced in a statement that she would not take responsibility for Sarah's debts.
-Sarah separated her residence from her husband and moved to Romenda Lodge on the Wentworth Estate, Surrey, in 1992.
+Following the separation, the palace announced that Ferguson would no longer carry out public engagements on behalf of the Queen.
+Furthermore, the Queen announced in a statement that she would not take responsibility for Ferguson's debts.
+Ferguson separated her residence from her husband and moved to Romenda Lodge on the Wentworth Estate, Surrey, in 1992.

-In August 1992, the British tabloid Daily Mirror published surreptitiously taken photographs of John Bryan, an American financial manager, sucking on Sarah's toes as she sunbathed topless.
-Sarah endured widespread public ridicule, contributing to her further estrangement from the British royal family.
+In August 1992, the British tabloid Daily Mirror published surreptitiously taken photographs of John Bryan, an American financial manager, kissing Ferguson's toes as she sunbathed topless.
+Ferguson endured widespread public ridicule, contributing to her further estrangement from the British royal family.
 French magazine Paris Match was ordered to pay £84,000 in damages for publishing the photographs, though the original amount sought was £1.32 million.
-In 1995, Prince Andrew's aunt Princess Margaret, who had received a bouquet of flowers sent by Sarah, reportedly wrote in a letter to Sarah: "You have done more to bring shame on the family than could ever have been imagined".
+On 28 March 1993, it was announced that the formal separation agreement between the Duke and Duchess had been settled, despite months of speculation that the couple might be reconciling.
+In 1995, Andrew's aunt Princess Margaret, who had received a bouquet of flowers sent by Ferguson, reportedly wrote in a letter to Ferguson: "You have done more to bring shame on the family than could ever have been imagined".